ling-sn/remove_contaminants/README.md

 * bowtie2 index
   * **Option 1 (Pre-Built; Recommended):** Skip bowtie2 index creation by using the permanent directory `~/umms-RNAlabDATA/Software/genome_indices/bowtie2_contam_index/contaminants_index`.
 This is already included in the code by default, so nothing additional needs to be done.
   * **Option 2 (Manual):** First, copy `contaminants.fa` to the working directory containing your data folders.
 Then, copy over `build_index.py` and `build_index.sbatch` and run the SBATCH file.
-Finally, navigate into `rm_contam.py` and edit the code in the Bowtie2Aligner class to match the directory of your index:
+Finally, navigate into `rm_contam.py` and edit this code in the Bowtie2Aligner class to match the directory of your index:

     ```
     self.bowtie2_index = "/<YOUR_DIRECTORY>/contaminants_index"